OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ### Activity
 Across software projects within the organization identify commonly used technologies, frameworks and tools in use.
 Generally, this need not be an exhaustive search, but rather focus on capturing the high-level technologies.

 From the identified technologies, create a list to be advertised across the development organization as recommended ones.
-Several factors should contribute to decisions for inclusion on the recommended list.
-Although a list can be created without conducting research specifically, it is advisable to inspect each for incident history, track record for responding to vulnerabilities, appropriateness of functionality for the organization, excessive complexity in usage of the third-party component, etc.
+Factors that should be considered in the selection of these standard technologies include incident history, track record for responding to vulnerabilities, appropriateness of functionality for the organization, excessive complexity in usage of the third-party component, sufficient knowledge within the organisation, etc.

 This list should be created by senior developers and architects, but also include input from managers and security auditors.
-After creation, this list of recommended components matched against functional categories should be advertised to the development organization.
+After creation, this list of recommended components should be advertised to the development organization.
 Ultimately, the goal is to provide well-known defaults for project teams.
 Perform a periodic review of these technologies for security and appropriateness.

 ### Indicators
 - Technologies in use have been identified throughout the software portfolio